A total of 26 357 students enrolled at UCT in 2014.

 The International Academic Programmes Office (IAPO) negotiates international agreements and looks after the needs of international students.
-More than 4 600 international students from over 100 countries study at UCT.
+Nearly 5 000 international students from over 100 countries study at UCT.
 Over half of these hail from the Southern African Development Community (SADC), while almost 1 000 per year are Semester Study Abroad students.

 UCT employs over 5 000 staff members across the six faculties and the Centre for Higher Education Development (CHED).
 There are also several hundred clinical joint staff in the Faculty of Health Sciences.

-In 2012 UCT was home to 32 A-rated researchers.
+UCT currently is home to 35 A-rated researchers.
 A National Research Foundation (NRF) A-rating is given to researchers who are unequivocally recognised by their peers as leading international scholars in their field for the high quality and impact of their recent research outputs.

-UCT currently also has five P-rated researchers.
+UCT also has six P-rated researchers.
 P-ratings are awarded by the National Research Foundation to promising young scholars, usually under the age of 35, who have demonstrated exceptional potential to become future leaders in their fields.